-For each specialization, a committee of faculty members oversees the specialization.
-Once a year, the committee reviews and updates the specialization and the elective courses that count toward the specialization.
-Deciding which courses count toward a specialization is a judgment call.
-Many courses will be of interest to a student pursuing a specialization; only those courses that are sufficiently focused on the theory, methods, and knowhow central to the specialization count toward the specialization.
+Each Specialization is overseen by a committee of faculty members.
+Once a year, each committee reviews and updates the elective courses that count toward each specialization.
+While there may be many courses that are of interest to students pursuing each specialization, only those courses that are sufficiently focused on the theory and methods central to the specialization count toward the specialization.

 Between annual reviews, you may request to add a course to a specialization by sending a message to the Vice Dean for MBA Programs at MBASpecRequest@stern.nyu.edu.